Bogoliubov excitations driven by thermal lattice phonons in a quantum fluid of light: Experiment

 In our dataset, the N mode is found much brighter than the G mode, which is in agreement with Eqs.~(\ref{ANp},\ref{AGp}), and not with Eq.~\eqref{AQ}.
-This feature rules out a dominant contribution of quantum fluctuations in this experiment.
+This feature rules out a dominant contribution of \mr{photon vacuum fluctuations} in this experiment.

 The quantitative analysis of $A_j(\theta)$ is shown for a phonon temperature $T_c=6.6\,$K, both in the non-interacting case [Fig.~\ref{f4a}.a] and in the interacting case [Fig.~\ref{f4a}.b].
 In the non-interacting case, we observe a decay of $A_{lp}(\theta)$ as a function of $\theta$ which is in very good agreement with the theoretical prediction.
 The latter also agrees quantitatively with the theory in the interacting case assuming $T=15\,$K as explained above.
 Importantly, the relative intensity between $A_G(\theta)$ and $A_N(\theta)$ is captured strikingly well in this log-scaled plot, except at small angles where $A_G(\theta)$ is found to deviate from the theory.
 Indeed at smaller angles, the Bogoliubov excitation peaks become increasingly harder to separate from an additional emission contribution that we attribute to spatial inhomogeneities.
 This agreement shows that the generation of elementary excitations is most likely dominated by thermal phonon in our experimental conditions.